dynamsoft-docs/capture-vision-docs-mobile/programming/ios/api-reference/capture-vision-router/auxiliary-classes/simplified-capture-vision-settings.md

 try! cvr.updateSettings(PresetTemplate.readBarcodes.rawValue, settings: simplifiedSettings)
 ```

-> View [`EnumCapturedResultItemType`]({{ site.dcv_enumerations }}core/captured-result-item-type.html?lang=objc,swift) about all supported result item types.
+> View [`EnumCapturedResultItemType`]({{ site.dcv_enumerations }}core/captured-result-item-type.html?lang=objc,swift) to learn of all supported result item types.

 ### roi

-Specifies the region of interest (ROI) where the image capture and recognition will take place.
+Specifies the region of interest (ROI) of the image or frame where the capture and recognition will take place.

 <div class="sample-code-prefix"></div>
 >- Objective-C